 - It might end up being too nice to let your kids play freely with.

-Some people who have used the product also feel the plastic material used for the face of the shield is too thin and unlikely to stand up to rough play.
+Some people who have used the product feel the plastic material used is stiff and will likely to stand up to rough play.

 - An excellent quality sword that is also durable.